 What to eat before an early morning workout for quick energy.
 The best foods that won’t bother your stomach.

-Do I need carbs before a morning workout?
+Should you eat before a morning workout?

-The body also stores carbs in the liver and muscles–this is called glycogen.
 After fasting for 8+ hours while asleep, your glycogen stores are basically depleted.
 And if you don’t eat anything, that means you’ll be running on empty (literally).
+The end result is super low energy during a workout.

 I know what you’re thinking… “I’m already waking up at the crack of dawn to workout, and I really don’t feel like eating that early.”
 Maybe it’s 5 or 6am, and food just doesn’t seem appealing.
 Or maybe you’re concerned that you’ll eat the wrong things and get a side stitch or stomach ache.

-Does working out fasted burn fat?
+Does working out on an empty stomach burn fat?

 Working out on an empty stomach (aka fasted workout) is a heavily debated topic in health magazines and on social media lately.
 Those that work out fasted swear by the benefits, while most Registered Dietitians don’t recommend it.